spialelo/100-days-of-code/log.md

 **Thoughts** Regex can be a real pain in the...

 ### Day 3: January 5, 2017
-**Today's Progress: Did 1.5 challenges on Hacker Rank.
+**Today's Progress**: Did 1.5 challenges on Hacker Rank.
 The first one was just a simple print to console.
-The second challeng involved arrays, sums, and absolute difference.
+The second challenge involved arrays, sums, and absolute difference.
 Was able to solve it in jsfiddle but not execute it in Hacker Rank
 My makeup/cosmetics bag side project: removed the css from the HTML file and linked to it externally.
 Added a clear display button & function, plus tweaked the reset button function a tiny bit.
 **Thoughts** Taking a break from Hacker Rank and going back to Code Wars until I do more research into Hacker Rank's reading of input.
 #**Link(s) to work**